 In 2013 Bjorn Lomborg was invited to write an opinion piece on electric vehicles in the Wall Street Journal.
-Lomborg is a researcher who argues against reacting to climate change and criticizes renewable energy, electrification efforts as being wrong-headed, unreasonable, detrimental to developing nations, and even dishonest.
-In his arguments, he doesn’t detract from climate change and its anthropogenic origins, but rather that our actions are incorrect.
+Lomborg is an author and researcher who heads a somewhat murky “think tank” called the Copenhagen Consensus Center.
+Lomborg argues against reacting to climate change and criticizes renewable energy, electrification efforts as being wrong-headed, unreasonable, detrimental to developing nations, and even dishonest.
+In his arguments, he doesn’t detract from climate change and its anthropogenic origins, but rather that our actions to reduce it are incorrect.
 In the WSJ article, he claimed that electric vehicles were so bad that after accounting for production costs, time to charge, effective lifespan of electric cars, they’re worse than gasoline cars.
 At that time, the electric vehicle industry was much smaller than it is now and data was harder to come by.
 In fact this site ShrinkThatFootprint had covered Lomborg’s arguments as well and found them specious.

 It’s worth revisiting now, in 2022, what Lomborg wrote before, compared to now with almost 9 years of technology improvements, policy changes, and evolution of the commercial landscape of electric vehicles.
 We find that the way the world moved has been decidedly in the positive for electric vehicles, in terms of data, technology development, and global thinking.
 Even the WSJ has turned and argued that electrification of cars will have a major impact on carbon reduction.